G-luckily/G-luckily/README.md

 ## Hi there 👋
-I'm a postgraduate student majoring in Social Work at Zhejiang University, focusing on youth research and social governance.
+I'm a master’s student majoring in Social Work at Zhejiang University, focusing on youth research and social governance.

 -🎓 My homepage: https://g-luckily.github.io/portfolio/